By Anna Sophie » Home Decor » The Ultimate Guide On How To Style A Grey Sofa In Your Living Room (+17 Stunning Ideas)

 It makes a room feel warmer and more grounded as well.
 And it adds a little luxurious touch, in my opinion.

-My suggestion: Pairing velvet or knitted emerald pillows with a soft throw creates a cozy nook that feels both elegant and inviting.
+My suggestion: Pairing velvet or knitted emerald pillows with a soft throw creates a cozy nook that looks elegant and inviting.

 To tie it together, I’d add a few brass accents, like a side table or candleholders, because they highlight the green beautifully and give the whole space a touch of sophistication.